gunnermay31/-E-learning-platform_MERN_STACK/README.md

 The back-end of the platform is built using NodeJS and ExpressJS, providing APIs for the front-end to consume.
 These APIs include functionalities such as user authentication, course creation, and course consumption.
 The back-end also handles the logic for processing and storing the course content and user data.

 Description of the Back-end Architecture:
-E Learning uses a monolithic architecture, with the backend built using Node.js and Express.js, and MongoDB as the primary database.
+E Learning Ed-Tech platform's uses a monolithic architecture, with the backend built using Node.js and Express.js, and MongoDB as the primary database.
 Monolithic architecture refers to a design approach where all the modules of the application are combined into a single large program, with a single codebase, to enable better control, security, and performance.
 Node.js is a popular JavaScript runtime that allows us to run JavaScript code outside of the browser.
 Express.js is a web application framework that simplifies the process of building web applications in Node.js.
 MongoDB is a popular NoSQL database that allows for flexible data storage and retrieval, making it a suitable choice for complex applications like E Learning.
 Features and Functionalities of the Back-end:
-The back end of E Learning provides a range of features and functionalities, including:
+The back end of E Learning Ed-Tech platform'sprovides a range of features and functionalities, including:
 User authentication and authorization: Students and instructors can sign up and log in to the platform using their email addresses and password.
 The platform also supports OTP (One-Time Password) verification and forgot password functionality for added security.
 Course management: Instructors can create, read, update, and delete courses, as well as manage course content and media.
 Students can view and rate courses.
 Payment Integration: Students will purchase and enrol on courses by completing the checkout flow that is followed by Razorpay integration for payment handling.
-Cloud-based media management: E Learning uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
+Cloud-based media management: E Learning Ed-Tech platform'suses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
 Markdown formatting: Course content in document format is stored in Markdown format, which allows for easier display and rendering on the front end.

 #### Back-end Features